hashicorp/terraform-provider-vsphere/website/docs/r/virtual_machine.html.markdown

 * Global datastore migration can be handled by changing the global `datastore_id` attribute.
 This triggers a storage migration for all disks that do not have an explicit `datastore_id` specified.
+* When using Storage DRS through the `datastore_cluster_id` attribute, the entire virtual machine can be migrated from one datastore cluster to another by changing the value of this setting.
+In addition, when `datastore_cluster_id` is in use, any disks that drift to datastores outside of the datastore cluster via such actions as manual modification will be migrated back to the datastore cluster on the next apply.
 * An individual `disk` sub-resource can be migrated by manually specifying the `datastore_id` in its sub-resource.
 This also pins it to the specific datastore that is specified - if at a later time the VM and any unpinned